AndyJames11/First-Project/README.md

 [View the live project here.](https://github.com/AndyJames11/First-Project)

 This website is for my Milestone 1 project in my Web Development course with CodeInstitute.
-I decided to create a portfolio site which simply has some details about me, my CV, and some other things e.g. a simple Cafe Menu page, a link to my Discord Bot which I developed in JavaScript, and some pictures of my cup final game.
+I decided to create a portfolio site which has a simple landing page, a Cafe style website, and a gallery of photos from my recent cup final football match.
+The purpose of the site is purely to demonstrate my different skills and I have tried to showcase a variety of different elements and styles in order to show what I am capable of to any potential recruiters down the line.
+In the future I plan to add some more pages to the site for example, one page dedicated to showing off my Discord Bot which I built in JavaScript, and another page with some basic details about me and a link to my CV.

 # User Experience (UX)